danpeig/freecommander_total7zip_installer/README.md

 This is a PowerShell script that automatically install the latest version of the Total7zip plugin for FreeCommander XE.

+7-Zip is one of the most complete archivers supporting a huge range of compressed file types.
+Total7zip plugin does not require 7-Zip to be installed on the device.

 ## Current 7-Zip library version
 * 19.0